decred/dcrwallet/rpc/documentation/api.md

 - `uint32 account`: The account number from which to purchase the tickets.

-- `uint32 voting_account`: The account that will be used for the voting address (if no voting address is specified.)
+- `uint32 voting_account`: The account that will be used to derive voting addresses.

 - `int64 balance_to_maintain`: When set, the account will purchase as many tickets as possible without going under this amount.

-- `string voting_address`: The address to give the tickets purchased voting rights.

 **Response:** `stream RunTicketBuyerResponse`

 **Expected errors:**

 - `FailedPrecondition`: Wallet has not been loaded.

-- `InvalidArgument`: An invalid voting address was used.

 - `InvalidArgument`: An invalid pool address was used.